SimonIsCoding/ft_transcendence/README.md

    - Open any web browser.
 You should put on the URL: https://localhost:4443 - for the project we use the port 4443.
 Then you have to accept the risk to proceed to an unsecure website because we have a self-signed certificate.
    - For Devops Module - Infrastructure setup for log management:
    You can check the URL: http//localhost:5601<br>
-   Then to connect, you have to put as credentials: <br>login: elsatic<br>password: ElasticPass123!
+   Then to connect, you have to put as credentials: <br>login: elastic<br>password: ElasticPass123!
 <br>You can discover all the setup done for log management.

 > [!NOTE]